The trouble with Ostarine: Jimmy Wallhead’s

 RUSADA’s decision not to publicise details of the case isn’t new.
 In February, it explained that in accordance with the World Anti-Doping Code and the International Standard for Results Management (ISRM), it hadn’t disclosed the details of Valieva’s case due to her status as a minor.
 The International Testing Agency (ITA) agreed that the case should have remained private.

 Valieva’s case became public knowledge due to media reports about a delay in the figure skating medal ceremony at the Beijing 2022 Winter Olympics.
-The ITA – the International Olympic Committee’s (IOC) anti-doping partner – announced that as the media had ‘reported wildly on the basis of unofficial information’, it was in the public interest to announce her AAF for Trimetazidine.
+The ITA – the International Olympic Committee’s (IOC) anti-doping partner – announced that as the media had ‘reported widely on the basis of unofficial information’, it was in the public interest to announce her AAF for Trimetazidine.

 As the Moscow Laboratory is currently suspended, a sample from a test at the Russian figure skating championships on Christmas Day 2021 was sent to Stockholm for analysis.
 RUSADA received the results on 7 February this year, blaming delays in sample analysis on ‘another wave’ of Covid-19 in Sweden.